microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 Now that your data is clean and ready for training, you have to decide which algorithm to use for the job.

-Scikit-Learn groups Classification under Supervised Learning, and in that category you will find many ways to classify.
+Scikit-learn groups Classification under Supervised Learning, and in that category you will find many ways to classify.
 [The variety](https://scikit-learn.org/stable/supervised_learning.html) is quite bewildering at first sight.
 The following methods all include classification techniques:

 - Linear Models
 - Support Vector Machines